 If you’re pregnant, you might benefit from a perineal massage.
 According to Brighton and Sussex University Hospitals, studies show that in a first pregnancy, perineal massage after the 34th week can reduce perineal tearing.

-To prepare for massage, the ACNM suggests you cut your fingernails short and wash your hands well.
-Relax with your knees bent.
+To prepare for self-massage, the ACNM suggests you cut your fingernails short and wash your hands well.
+Relax, with your knees bent.
 Use pillows for added comfort.

 You’ll need to lubricate your thumbs as well as the perineum.
 You can use vitamin E oil, almond oil, or vegetable oil.
 If you prefer, you can use a water-soluble jelly.
 Don’t use baby oil, mineral oil, or petroleum jelly.